 For nature lovers, there are guided kayaking tours and bird spotting outings with the resident naturalist as well as superb saltwater fishing opportunities.
 With its waterfront location, there are many boating experiences on offer; you can go kayaking, rowing or sailing.
 The Inn has connections with local golf courses and tennis courts if you are after some sport.
 If you want to explore more of Rhode Island, the Inn will happily lend you a bike and pack a picnic.

-The Inn has a wonderful fitness center; the instructors can organize runs, rowing, Pilates sessions and of course there is the fitness suite with gym equipment.
+The Inn has a wonderful fitness centre; the instructors can organise runs, rowing, Pilates sessions and of course there is the fitness suite with gym equipment.

 Guests at Weekapaug can also use the facilities at its sister property the Ocean House at Watch Hill.

 Cruise the vibrant shoreline surround Newport aboard a vintage motor boat where your captain will chart a course alongside magnificent mansions, historic lighthouses and picturesque Jamestown, if weather permits.

 Block Island Lighthouse Tour